ccc509/second-nature-recipes/README.md

 ## Install and run

+### Requirements
+ - Node.js, can be downloaded here: https://nodejs.org/en/download/
-npm (package manager for Node.js) - version 6.9.0 or higher is needed.
+ - npm (package manager for Node.js) - version 6.9.0 or higher is needed

 Once cloned the repo, go to the folder and execute the command below to install all packages.